sytseng/AM207_Final_Project_Fall_2020/README.md

 # Project LUNA-PASSA
 This is a clone of the Final Project of AM207 - Stochastic Methods of Data Aanalysis, Inference and Optimization.
-The original repository can be found [here](https://github.com/weyesians/luna-passa)
+The original repository can be found [here](https://github.com/weyesians/luna-passa).

 ## Overview
 Final project for AM207 at Harvard.
 LUNA stands for "Learned Uncertainty-Aware"; and PASSA for "Paulina, Avriel, Sangyoon, Shih-Yi, and Arthur".
-(More contents to be added)

 ## Team Members